We Teach True Yoga

 ERIN GERAGHTY: Studio Owner & Lead Instructor

-She believes that those who have suffered and started to take the step through their own darkness can be great alchemists.
 “I teach emotional alchemy.
 Anyone can do this work, but those who have compounded sorrow have the strongest reasons to go inward.
 Those are my people.”

-Erin is an E-RYT 500, a Certified Life Coach and established Podcaster, Author, Yoga studio owner, and has led retreats, certifications, trainings, and workshops nationally and internationally for more than a decade.
-She is a sought after presenter as her passion, charisma, humor, and ability to really see people as well as navigate deep subconscious patterns gives her a unique and incredibly valuable skill set rarely found in one package.
+Erin is an E-RYT 500, Certified Life Coach, established Podcaster, Author, and Yoga studio owner for more than a decade.
+She believes in continuous learning and growth, and leads Retreats, Trainings, Certifications, and Workshops to local, national, and international students.
+She is a sought-after presenter as her passion, charisma, humor, and ability to really see people gives her a unique and incredibly valuable skill set.

 You can find her at: